go-aah/docs/routes-config.md

     #   - anonymous
     #   - authenticated
     #
-    # Default value is derived:
+    # Default value is derived in any one these three ways:
-    #   - Inherits the parent route `auth` attribute value if defined
+    #   - Checks if parent route `auth` attribute value is defined and inherits it.
-    #   - Otherwise, inherits the `default_auth` attribute config value if defined
+    #   - If not, then checks if `default_auth` attribute config value is defined
+    # and inherits it.
-    #   - Otherwise it becomes undefined (empty string)
+    #   - Otherwise, it becomes undefined (empty string)
     #
-    # When undefined, possible outcomes could be:
+    # When undefined, possible outcomes are:
-    #   - If auth schemes defined in security.conf then `403 Forbidden`
+    #   - If auth schemes are defined in security.conf, then `403 Forbidden`
-    #   - Otherwise aah treats it as `anonymous`
+    #   - Otherwise, aah treats it as `anonymous`
     auth = "anonymous"

-    # Max HTTP request body size, ability to control route request body size.
+    # Max HTTP request body size gives the ability to control route request body size.
-    # It gets applied to payload supported HTTP verbs such as POST, PUT and DELETE.
+    # It gets applied to payload supported HTTP verbs, such as POST, PUT and DELETE.
     #
     # Default value is from app config `request.max_body_size` which is `5mb`.
     max_body_size = "5mb"

     # Anti-CSRF config attribute is used to enable/disable CSRF protection.
-    #   - For RESTful API route disable it
+    #   - For RESTful API route, disable it
-    #   - Generally do not disable Anti-CSRF for the web applications
+    #   - Generally do not disable Anti-CSRF for web applications
     #
     # Default value is `true`.
     anti_csrf_check = true